vdevigere/Novi/README.md

 ### Implementating Activations

-Okapi scans a folder by name "okapi_activations" on the python path and registers all classes inheriting from [BaseActivation](src/okapi/core/__init__.py) found within this folder.
+novi scans a folder by name "novi_activations" on the python path and registers all classes inheriting from [BaseActivation](src/novi/core/__init__.py) found within this folder.

 ```python
 class BaseActivation(object):